In the waning days of Trump’s presidency, White House press pool reports are getting snarkier

 At least that’s the way it used to be.
-In the Trump era — or more precisely in the waning days of the Trump administration — press pool reports have taken on a more cutting edge.
+In the Trump era — or, more precisely, in the waning days of the Trump administration — press pool reports have taken on a more cutting edge.

-“The president has nothing on his public schedule today,” began HuffPost reporter Shirish Date’s pool report on Tuesday.
+“The president has nothing on his public schedule today,” began HuffPost reporter Shirish Date’s pool report Tuesday.
 “He also has not posted any falsehoods on Twitter about winning the election or fraud or anything else, for that matter, in more than 11 hours.
 The day, however, is young.”

-On the morning after Election Day, Yahoo News reporter Hunter Walker noted in his pool report how he was delayed from getting to his post by a backlogged coronavirus screening process at the White House that, he wrote, had press aides asking “Where’s Hunter?”
+On the morning after Election Day, Yahoo News reporter Hunter Walker noted in his pool report how he was delayed from getting to his post by a backlogged coronavirus screening process at the White House that, he wrote, had press aides asking, “Where’s Hunter?”

-“A great question,” Walker added, which knowledgeable readers took as wry reference to President Trump’s obsession with Joe Biden’s son of the same first name.
+“A great question,” Walker added, which knowledgeable readers took as wry reference to President Trump’s obsession with Joe Biden’s son Hunter.

-And there was the series of unusually colorful reports from New York magazine reporter Olivia Nuzzi, who was the “pooler” for Vice President Pence on a final campaign swing through the Midwest.
+And there were the unusually colorful reports from New York magazine reporter Olivia Nuzzi, who was the “pooler” for Vice President Pence on a final campaign swing through the Midwest.
 Pence didn’t take any questions from the press pool, she wrote: “We’ve seen him only for a couple of wooden, monarchical waves” to supporters.

 Is election night broken?
 TV news stuck to old routines amid voting upheaval — and confusion followed.

-While pool reports generally don't get wide circulation among the general public — most news organizations just use the nuggets of information buried within to write their own stories — their tone has nonetheless started to irritate White House press staffers.
+Although pool reports generally aren’t circulated widely among the general public — most news organizations use just the nuggets of information buried within to write their own stories — their tone has nonetheless started to irritate White House press staff members.
 Pence’s communications chief was so put off by two of Nuzzi’s later pool filings that she took the rare step of refusing to send them via the White House’s email distribution list, leading Nuzzi to claim censorship.

 Faced with such objections, the leadership of the White House Correspondents' Association, which oversees the daily pool rotation among news organizations, has recently discussed what it can do about pool reports that stray from its rules of the road, according to people involved in the discussions.